LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Discussion

-In order to properly size thrust blocks or other devices to hold a pipe in place, the momentum equation is used to compute the necessary resistive force to hold the pipe stationary.
+In order to properly calculate the size of thrust block or other device to hold a pipe in place due to the momentum of a fluid flowing through the pipe, the momentum equation is used to compute the necessary resistive force to hold the pipe stationary.
 This is also called thrust restraint design.
 Forces in a pipe bend in the horizontal plane are caused by the fluid's momentum and pressure.
 If the pipe undergoes a bend in the vertical plane, where the entrance to the bend is above the exit (or vice-versa), then the weight of the liquid and pipe material within the bend will contribute to the force.
 Since computing the volume of fluid and pipe material within a bend requires considerably more input, we kept our calculation relatively simple by keeping it in the horizontal plane.
 Our calculation is also valid for incompressible gases, but - due to a gas's low density - the force required to hold a gas pipe in place is typically small compared to the force required to hold a liquid pipe in place unless pressures are high.
 The forces Fx and Fy computed by the calculation are the x and y components of the total force F.

 Explanation of bend angle and resultant force

-The equations used in our calculation can be found in nearly any college level fluid mechanics textbook (e.g. Munson et al., 1998) or fluid mechanics reference handbook.
+The equations used in our thrust block calculator can be found in nearly any college level fluid mechanics textbook (e.g. Munson et al., 1998) or fluid mechanics reference handbook.
 The force equations are based on linear momentum conservation.
 P2 is computed using the Bernoulli Equation, which assumes negligible friction loss around the bend.

 Subscript 1 is upstream of bend; Subscript 2 is downstream of bend; Subscript x is x-component of force; Subscript y is y-component of force.
 For a pipe bend in the horizontal plane where friction effects around the bend are negligible: